lucasart/c-chess-cli/README.md

 - `concurrency c`: number of games played concurrently.
 - `draw n,s`: draw when |score| <= `s` (in cp) for `n` consecutive moves, for both sides.
 - `games n`: number of games to play.
 - `openings file`: input file, in EPD format, where opening positions are read.
+Note that chess960 is auto-detected by analysing each FEN, so there is no command line parameter for it.
 - `pgnout file`: output file, in PGN format, where games are written.
 - `resign n,s`: resign when score <= -`s` (in cp) for `n` consecutive moves, for the losing side.
 - `sprt elo0,elo1,alpha,beta`: performs a [Sequantial Probability Ratio Test](https://en.wikipedia.org/wiki/Sequential_probability_ratio_test)